+Note:

-Note: A student, who has accrued three cumulative incidents from the list above, in a school year, shall be referred to the Behavior Intervention Committee.
-Upon the fourth cumulative incident within a school year of any incident denoted with an asterisk in the above list, the student shall be referred to law enforcement, unless the Discipline Matrix requires such a referral sooner.
+- Any student committing more than one misdemeanor must be referred to the threat assessment team to determine if the act should be reported to law enforcement. - A student, who has accrued three cumulative incidents from the list above, in a school year, shall be referred to the Behavior Intervention Committee. - 3.
+Upon accruing a third PROMISE eligible misdemeanor offense in a school year, the student will be referred to a delinquency diversion program.